entangledloops/heuristic-search/SemiprimeFactor/README.md

 `distServer` - build the server jar
 `createWrapper` - updates gradle wrapper

-Note: Be sure to run `createWrapper` from the parent directory so gradle files can be overwritten.
+Be sure to run `createWrapper` from the parent directory so gradle files can be overwritten.
 A copy of gradle w/only this task is provided in the `heuristicSearch` dir to make this easier for you.